Hydes Brewery

-Hydes is a family-owned and managed brewery in Salford, England.
-The company has been brewing cask ales since 1863.
+Hydes is a family-owned and managed brewery in Salford, Greater Manchester, England.
+The company has been brewing real ales since 1863.
 It owns more than 50 managed and tenanted pubs, mainly in North West England.

 History

 Alfred and Ralph Hyde inherited a small brewery from their grandfather in 1863.
 In 1899, William Hyde acquired the Queen's Brewery in Moss Side, Manchester, and began building up an estate of tied public houses.
 In 1944, the company was renamed Hydes Anvil Brewery after its trademark.
 Hydes moved from Moss Side to a new site in Salford in 2012.